santoshnikam1990/django-todo-cicd/README.md

 You will get url as per you machine public IP address like ---> http://13.234.76.25:8080/   (Here my public IP address is 13.234.76.25)
 Click on Save and Finish
 Now jenkins started on your browser.....Good luck
+Now try to run the todo-app via jenkins
+Goto jenkins dashboard
+create a node ----> Name it as per your choice ---> select as permanent agent Now configure it